CamronWalker/markdown-lds-scriptures/Old Testament/23 Isaiah/Isaiah 26.md

 ###### 20
 20 ¶ Come, my people, enter thou into thy chambers, and shut thy doors about thee: hide thyself as it were for a little moment, until the indignation be overpast.
 ###### 21
-21 For, behold, the LORD cometh out of his place to punish the inhabitants of the earth for their iniquity: the earth also shall disclose her blood, and shall no more cover her slain.
+21 For, behold, the LORD cometh out of his place to punish the [[All People of Earth|inhabitants of the earth]] for their iniquity: the earth also shall disclose her blood, and shall no more cover her slain.